-Notably, the Complainant contends that the disputed domain name is confusingly similar to the Mark because the disputed domain name incorporates the Mark and merely adds the term "americas".
+Notably, the Complainant contends that the disputed domain name is identical to the ROCKAUTO mark.
+The Complainant further asserts that the disputed domain name is confusingly similar to RA ROCKAUTO.COM mark because the disputed domain name incorporates ROCKAUTO as its predominant term.
 The Complainant contends that the Complainant has never authorized the Respondent to use the disputed domain name, that the Respondent is not generally known by the disputed domain name, has never operated a business under the disputed domain name, has not advertised the disputed domain name, and has never engaged in any bona fide commercial activity in connection with the disputed domain name.
-The Complainant contends that the Respondent has no rights or legitimate interests in the Mark and has registered and used the disputed domain name in bad faith to unfairly compete with the Complainant and otherwise disrupt the Complainant's business.
+The Complainant contends that the Respondent has no rights or legitimate interests in the Complainant's trademarks and has registered and used the disputed domain name in bad faith to unfairly compete with the Complainant and otherwise disrupt the Complainant's business.